Peter Dunne: Labour MP

+In the 1984 election, Dunne was the Labour Party's 30-year old candidate in Ohariu, held by the National Party's Hugh Templeton, who was the trade and industry minister and a former revenue minister.
+Bob Jones, leader of the New Zealand Party also contested the seat, creating a three-way competition that enabled a Labour victory.
+Ohariu at that time was a young electorate, with two-thirds of residents aged under 35.
+In his maiden statement, delivered on 23 August 1984, Dunne spoke about the economic policy of the previous government which had led to high unemployment that was felt particularly by young people.
+He said: "My generation has seen all the advantages that our parents fought to obtain for us whittled away, and we now see the next generation coming forward as one of the least privileged in our history.
+We are angry at the "do nothing" leadership that has allowed that to happen...
+Accordingly, it is little wonder that I find my spiritual home in the Labour Party as the embodiment of the commitment to positive change."

-In the 1984 election, Dunne successfully stood for Parliament as a candidate of the Labour Party, winning the seat of Ohariu, defeating sitting National MP Hugh Templeton.
-Bob Jones, leader of the New Zealand Party (not to be confused with New Zealand First), also stood in the seat, splitting the former National vote and enabling the Labour victory in the seat.
-Dunne retained the seat in the 1987 election, after which he became a Parliamentary Undersecretary.
+Dunne retained his seat in the 1987 election, after which he became a Parliamentary Undersecretary.
 In 1990, he became Minister of Regional Development, Associate Minister for the Environment, and Associate Minister of Justice.
 He won his seat again in the 1990 election, but the Labour Party suffered defeat, and Dunne thus lost his ministerial posts.
-In November 1990 he was appointed as Labour's spokesperson for Revenue, Regional Development and the Environment by Labour leader Mike Moore.
+In November 1990 he was appointed as Labour's spokesperson for revenue, regional development and the environment by Labour leader Mike Moore.

 In the 1993 election, Dunne won the seat of Onslow, which covered much the same area as his former Ohariu seat.
-He found himself, however, increasingly at odds with the majority of the Labour PartyDunne tended to support Labour's right-leaning faction rather than the party's more unionist wing.
+He found himself, however, increasingly at odds with the majority of the Labour Party.
+Dunne tended to support Labour's right-leaning faction rather than the party's more unionist wing.
 With the departure of leading right-wingers like Roger Douglas, Richard Prebble and David Caygill he found himself isolated.
 In October 1994 Dunne resigned from the Labour Party, becoming an independent MP.
 Soon after he rebuffed an approach by National MP Christine Fletcher to join the National Party.
 A short time later, he established the Future New Zealand party (not to be confused with a later party of the same name).